kdheepak/blog/content/37-advent-of-code-2020.md

 end
 ```

-Functions also implicitly return the last expression evaluated as part of the function body.
+Functions also implicitly return the last expression evaluated as part of the function body, if an explicit `return` is not present.

 ## [Day 2: Password Philosophy](https://adventofcode.com/2020/day/2)